DiftaFitrahul/hunter-vs-demon-game-using-c-/README.md

 <img src="Image-for-readme/Screenshot (229).png" width="700"><br /><br /><br /><br />

-Thankyou, this is a simple game that i've been made. if you have a suggestion please inform us.
+Thankyou, this is a simple game that i've made. if you have a suggestion please inform us.